 FCNL is a nonpartisan organization that seeks to live our values of integrity, simplicity, and peace as we build relationships across political divides to move policies forward.

-The Friends Committee on National Legislation seeks a full-time Advocacy Team Organizer to support new and prospective members of FCNL’s Advocacy Teams to develop deep advocacy skills and connect with the national network of 1500 people already working in 125 Advocacy Teams around the country.
+The Friends Committee on National Legislation seeks a full-time Advocacy Teams Organizer to support new and prospective members of FCNL’s Advocacy Teams to develop deep advocacy skills and connect with the national network of 1,500 people already working in 135 Advocacy Teams around the country.
+This position reports to the Senior Advocacy Teams Manager and is part of the Strategic Advocacy Team.

 Statement on Anti-racism, Anti-bias, Justice, Equity, Diversity, and Inclusion